beSyl/Projet3/README.md

 OpenClassrooms DA Python Course - Project 3
 -----

+Needs Python 3, Pygame 1.9.3

-The file 'jeu.py' corresponds to the program whose modules are 'contantes.py', 'Labyrinth.py' (class), 'Hero.py' (class).
+The file 'game.py' corresponds to the program whose modules are 'contants.py', 'labyrinth.py' (class), 'hero.py' (class) and 'my_pygame.py' (classe).
 The file 'labyrinth.txt' represents the structure of the game using lines of characters.
-The 'images' directory
+The 'images' directory contains the pictures useful to the game.

 The maze is seen as a game board with 15 lines (numbered from 0 to 14) and 15 columns (numbered from 0 to 14).